jstowers/MongoDB-usingNode.js/README.md

 1. Focused on creating queries using the Node.js driver
 2. Implemented command line options to modify MongoDB queries
 3. Created queryDocument object utilizing the user's specified options

+# November 7, 2016 - Completed Week 4
+1. Analyzed advantages of normalized data in relational databases
+2. Studied database design in Mongo without using design schema